The SEO alternatives

 There are some of the webmaster tools, outside of the Google Search Console and Bing Webmaster.
 These ones are harder to scour for, because most of the them provide only 14-or-some-days trials.
 We've chosen the ones, that have no period limitations, and cost 0$ budget to start with:

-- OnPageChamp - easy to sign-up and use for free
+- semrush - easy to sign-up and use

 On-site crawlers and URL generators